tigerbeetle/tigerbeetle/docs/develop/recipes/balance-conditional-transfers.md

 certain balance.

-It would be unsafe to check an account's balance using the [`lookup_accounts`](../../api-reference/operations/lookup_accounts.md) and then perform the transfer, because these operations are not be atomic and the account's balance may change between the lookup and the transfer.
+It would be unsafe to check an account's balance using the [`lookup_accounts`](../../api-reference/requests/lookup_accounts.md) and then perform the transfer, because these requests are not be atomic and the account's balance may change between the lookup and the transfer.

 You can atomically run a check against an account's balance before executing a transfer by using a control or temporary account and linked transfers.